diwii/cookbook/rust/README.md

 `cargo check`

-Result is stored in target/debug directory
+Build result is stored in target/debug directory

 **Working on any existing project**